harshit3/advanced_react/README.md

 Babel for tranpiling ES6 to ES5.
 EJS for Express Views.

-To run in devlopment mode-
+Steps to run in devlopment mode-
-npm start

-To run package bundler-
-npm run webpack
-(bundle.js will be created in public/bundle.js)
+1)npm run webpack (bundle.js will be created in public/bundle.js)
+2)npm start